wangqiang9/SketchKnitter/README.md

 The complete dataset in the paper can be downloaded from [this link](https://github.com/XDUWQ/SketchKnitter/tree/main/datasets).
 Due to size limitations, this repo does not contain any datasets, you can also download the all of Quickdraw `.npz` datasets from [Google Cloud](https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn) for local use.
 Each category class is stored in its own file, and contains training/validation/test set sizes of 70000/2500/2500 examples.

+In addition to the QuickDraw dataset, you can train the model on any dataset, but please pay attention to organizing the dataset into vector format and packaging it into `.npz` file.
+In the case of less data sets, please pay attention to over-fitting.
+If you want to create your own dataset, you can follow the [official tutorial](https://github.com/magenta/magenta/tree/main/magenta/models/sketch_rnn#creating-your-own-dataset) of SketchRNN.

 ## Installation
 The requirements of this repo can be found in [requirements.txt](https://github.com/XDUWQ/SketchKnitter/blob/main/requirements.txt).
 ```